alikapllan/Ticket-Management-System-openui5-typescript/README.md

 > **TypeScript** was created to bring **strong typing** to JavaScript.

 ### 🔍 Key Features Not Present in JavaScript:
 - `interfaces` – to define contracts for objects and classes.
+For usage examples you can check the controllers implementation in this project.
 - `decorators` – for annotating and configuring classes or members (experimental).

 ---